Arts Theatre: History

 Ronnie Barker made his West End début at the production of Mourning Becomes Electra at the Arts Theatre in 1955 which was directed by Sir Peter Hall, with whom Barker had worked at the Oxford Playhouse.
 Barker remained a West End actor for some years, appearing in numerous plays between 1955 and 1968.
 These included two performances each night as he played a gypsy in Listen to the Wind at the Arts Theatre in 1955.
 In August 1955, aged 24, Hall directed the English-language premiere of Samuel Beckett's Waiting for Godot at the theatre.
 This was an important turning point in modern theatre for Britain.
 Subsequently, from 1956 to 1959, Hall ran the Arts Theatre.

 Between April 1962 and January 1967 the Arts Theatre was known as the New Arts Theatre.
+Nat Cohen took over the lease.

 From 1967 to 1999 the Arts also became a home for the Unicorn children's theatre, under the direction of its founder Caryl Jenner.
 She took over the lease, initially for six years.
 Meanwhile, adult performances continued in the evening, including Tom Stoppard's satirical double-bill Dirty Linen and New-Found-Land which, opening in June 1976, ran for four years at the Arts.

 The theatre's lease was taken over by a consortium of UK and US producers in 2000 for a five-year period, and it was relaunched as a West End theatre with the anniversary production of Julian Mitchell's play Another Country, directed by Stephen Henry.
 Notable productions during this time included Closer to Heaven, the Jonathan Harvey/Pet Shop Boys musical, and The Vagina Monologues.

 In 2011, the theatre was taken over by JJ Goodman and led by Artistic Director Mig Kimpton under the business management of Louis Hartshorn.
 The Arts now operates as the West End's smallest commercial receiving house, seating a maximum of 350 in a two-tier basement auditorium.